Why Read at home?

 How does school help my child to read?

 We want your child to read any text, understand any text and interpret any text.
 We want your child to not just be able to read but to have the skills to learn from what they read.
-We use some key characters to support your child with some of these key skills.
-They are called the RCI Squad!
-These characters have been designed in consultation with the school council and each one represents a different skill in being able to understand and unpick a text and each skill does get progressively harder.
+We have designed our Reading Vipers to help children remember the different aspects of reading and analysing texts.

 We also want to inspire children into a world of life long reading and as a result we promote reading in various ways.
-Some of the ways we do this are by celebrating World Book Day, hosting book fairs, having a ‘Secret Storyteller’, establishing links with the local library, paired reading classes, subscribing to the children’s newspaper, First News and purchasing a reading scheme (Bug Club) that allows children to access eBooks online.
+Some of the ways we do this are by celebrating World Book Day, hosting book fairs, establishing links with the local library, paired reading classes, and purchasing a reading scheme (Bug Club) that allows children to access eBooks online.
 In addition, we also use the Phonics Bug phonics and reading scheme and Oxford Reading Tree reading scheme.

 Bug Club Reading Scheme